Skip to main content

 • optimization

-The game's optimization has been widely criticized, with many players reporting significant performance issues, including low frame rates, stuttering, and long loading times, particularly in populated areas.
-While some users note that performance has improved over time, the overall consensus is that the game remains poorly optimized, requiring a powerful system to run adequately.
-Many hope for future updates to address these ongoing issues, but as it stands, the game's optimization is a major drawback.
+Overall, the game's optimization is widely criticized, with many players reporting significant performance issues, including low frame rates, stuttering, and long loading times, particularly in populated areas.
+While some users note improvements over time, the consensus remains that the game is poorly optimized, requiring a powerful system to run adequately and still suffering from various bugs and glitches.
+Many hope for future updates to address these persistent optimization problems.

 • “The game has been making significant improvements in both performance as well as the amount of new content added in the past few months.”